-Members of MoIP have gathered resources, tools and guides that currently help identify, assess and manage invasive and exotic plant species.
+Members of MoIP have gathered resources, tools and guides that currently help identify, understand, assess and manage invasive and exotic plant species.

 These agencies and organizations host their own species-specific management guides:

 - Invasive Plants: Consult this information provided by the Missouri Department of Conservation (MDC) to learn how to identify and control more than 25 of the most common invasive plants in Missouri.

 - “Keep a Lookout” Flyers, 1-page handouts that provide photos, range maps, and short descriptions of new plant invaders produced by the Midwest Invasive Plant Network: